nudelx/active-tab-width/README.md

 # active-tab-width atom plugin

-When you work in Atom with split layout every time you should change this width of the current active tab.
+When you work in Atom with split layout, every time you should change the width for the current active tab.
 This plugin can do it for you.
-I just just have to define percentage value of the width for your active tab and plugin will do it for you.
+I just have to define the percentage value of the width for your active tab and plugin will the job you.